craftercms/docs/source/content-authors/index.rst

 How Crafter Works
 --------------
 .. include:: /includes/how-crafter-works.rst

 * Authors work in Crafter Studio
-** Web based application.
+    * Web based application.
 There is nothing to install.
-** Crafter Studio is multi-tenant so you can manage as many sites as you need to ** Studio provides a safe environment to make and preview content changes ** All changes are versioned and audited
+    * Crafter Studio is multi-tenant so you can manage as many sites as you need to
+    * Studio provides a safe environment to make and preview content changes
+    * All changes are versioned and audited
-** Once ready content is submitted to workflow for approval
+    * Once ready content is submitted to workflow for approval
 * On approval content is published to the live environment.
-** Content can be published immediately
+    * Content can be published immediately
-** Or on a schedule
+    * Or on a schedule
 * Crafter Studio can publish to anywhere including social networks however, we often Publish to Crafter Engine.
-** Crafter Engine is a high performance, Spring MVC based content delivery engine.
+    * Crafter Engine is a high performance, Spring MVC based content delivery engine.
-** Crafter Engine delivers highly personalized HTML (and other markup) based content and Content APIS (Content as a Service).
+    * Crafter Engine delivers highly personalized HTML (and other markup) based content and Content APIS (Content as a Service).
-** Crafter Engine is multi-channel.
-It supports Responsive Design and Adaptive Design as well as Content as API(s) ** Crafter Engine is multi-tenant so you can deliver as many sites as you need to.
+    * Crafter Engine is multi-channel.
+It supports Responsive Design and Adaptive Design as well as Content as API(s)
+    * Crafter Engine is multi-tenant so you can deliver as many sites as you need to.

 --------------
 Logging in
 --------------
-To log in to Crafter Studio enter the following in the URL of your browser http://SERVERNAMEHERE/studio Enter your user name
+To log in to Crafter Studio:
+* Enter the following in the URL of your browser http://SERVERNAMEHERE/studio
+* Enter your user name
-Enter your password
+* Enter your password
-Click Sign in
+* Click "Sign in"

 Note: You can change the language used for the Studio UI by selecting a language on the sign in screen.

-OOPS!
-If you see this screen it means you have never signed in before or your cookies have been cleared.
-Don’t worry in a few moments you will be redirected to the sign in screen.

 --------------
-Navigating around Crafter Studio
+Navigating Around Crafter Studio
 --------------

 My Sites

 My Account
 Site Dashboard
 Preview